JeanPaulSB/iqoption-discordbot/readme.md

 ## Operations related commands:
 ### - $signal money active direction expiration
     - description : buys instantaneously an active with the specified parameters
-    - note: by default expiration time is 1 minute
-    - example: $signal 5 AUDUSD put
+    - example: $signal 5 AUDUSD put 1
 ### - $schedulesignal money active direction expiration timestamp
     - description : allows you to schedule an operation at a specific timestamp
     - note: is almost the same as $signal except that it needs a timestamp argument in 24hr format